mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 !!! note

-    Note that an almost identical layout can also be achieved using [`Page.layout`](layouts.md), see the [advanced grid example](layouts.md#grid-advanced-example) on how this can be done.
-Here we use `Container` instead of `Page.layout` because we need finer control of selected grid areas (e.g. adding different titles to each subgrid and have different spacing between groups of components).
+    Note that an almost identical layout can also be achieved using solely the [`Page.layout`](layouts.md) - see the [advanced grid example](layouts.md#grid-advanced-example) on how this can be done.

+    Here we use the `Containers` instead of `Page.layout`, as we want to provide clearer visual separation between two chart groups.
+    In the below example, we have two groups of charts (left and right) and want to assign separate titles to each group and increase the gap between them for enhanced visual separation.
+Such an arrangement is particularly advantageous when grouping charts that are thematically related.

 !!! example "Nested Containers"
     === "app.py"